open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Copy files under build/intel64/Release/lib/ to analytics_agent/lib/ directory, or to the libpath as specified in agent.toml in analytics_agent.

 ## 6.3 Using Pre-built Plugins {#Conferencesection6_3}
 The Server provides 4 plugins as source code which can be built by your own.
-To verify them, make sure you run ```source /opt/intel/computer_vision_sdk/bin/setupvars.sh``` before starting up MCU.
+To verify them, make sure you run ```source /opt/intel/computer_vision_sdk/bin/setupvars.sh``` before starting up OWT server.

 ### 6.3.1 Face Detection Plugin {#Conferencesection6_3_1}
 Identified by GUID b849f44bee074b08bf3e627f3fc927c.
 This plugin provides the capability of finding faces in current analyzed stream and annotates it with a rectangle boarder on the face.